enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 Release test
 +++++++++++++

-The release plugin is (inside the pom.xml) parametered to use a local git repository, so as to allow mistakes.
+The release plug-in is (inside the pom.xml) parametrized to use a local git repository, so as to allow mistakes.
 During that step, all packages are bumped in version number, even if they were not modified. ::

 	mvn release:prepare -Darguments='-DskipTests'